Minor in Ancient Civilization

 For questions about the Minor, including questions about the eligibility of particular courses from outside the Classics department, please contact:

-Director of the Minor in Ancient Civilization
+Director, Undergraduate Studies and Director of the Minor in Ancient Civilization